marzzzello/dotfiles/README.md

  $aurhelper -S gnome-terminal-transparency goes16-background-git himawaripy-git nerd-fonts-complete rofi-surfraw-git splatmoji-git shadowfox-updater spotify wpgtk-git xuserrun-dbus-git yay
 ```

-2. If you want some fancy wallpaper images from the earth in almost realtime then also install `goes16-background-git` and `himawaripy-git`
-3. Install dotfiles like descriped further down.
+2. Install dotfiles like descriped further down.
-4. Set monitor layout with arandr.
+3. Set monitor layout with arandr.
 If you you want to save multiple different monitor setups have a look at autorandr.
 With `$mod+m` there is a script to set some basic layouts.
-5. Run `wpg-install.sh -ig` and then go to your wallpaper folder and generate colorscheme with `wpg -a *` or alternatively do it over the gui with `wpg`.
+4. Run `wpg-install.sh -ig` and then go to your wallpaper folder and generate colorscheme with `wpg -a *` or alternatively do it over the gui with `wpg`.
-6. Set GTK theme to `FlatColor` and icon theme to `FlattrColor`.
+5. Set GTK theme to `FlatColor` and icon theme to `FlattrColor`.
 E.g using `lxappearance`.
-7. Set colorscheme with `wpg -s [TAB]`.
+6. Set colorscheme with `wpg -s [TAB]`.
 This also generates all the config files from the templates in `.config/wpg/templates`.
 So make sure that no error messages appear and that the config files are generated.
-8. Run `systemctl --user enable --now dunst.service` to enable notifications.
+7. Run `systemctl --user enable --now dunst.service` to enable notifications.
-9. Add the following line to cron with `EDITOR=vim crontab -e` and make sure cron service is running: `sudo systemctl enable --now cronie.service`.
+8. Add the following line to cron with `EDITOR=vim crontab -e` and make sure cron service is running: `sudo systemctl enable --now cronie.service`.

 ```sh
 00 \* \* \* \* xuserrun $HOME/.config/wpg/scripted_themes/cron.sh >> $HOME/.config/wpg/scripted_themes/cron.log 2>&1